 Location, Location, Location: Planning For Your Disaster Area

 I moved our pack’s craft table out of our family room and into our living room last month.
 The Professor was thrilled.
 It’s not that he doesn’t want our pack hanging out with him while he watches the Lakers; it’s that he doesn’t want our pack’s art supplies hanging out near the TV.

 He really didn’t appreciate it when someone bedazzled the remote.
-For some reason its functioning was somewhat limited after receiving a coating of rhinestones.
-And,

 No, this isn’t a funny post.
 I know that, as my youngest daughter says, “Mom, you tell the jokes,” so you expect funny when you stop by.
 I’m honored to get to make you laugh, but I’m not going to do that today.